pedroota/pedroota/README.md

 ### Hey!
 Welcome to my profile!
 How is it going? 👋🥰

 - 💻 HTML, CSS, Javascript
-- 📃Learning MongoDB, Vue.JS, VueNative, Node.JS and more...
+- 📃Learning MongoDB, React.JS, React Native, Node.JS and more...
 - ✨ Learning is continuous and there will always be a next level